joheli/DaBaDEx/README.md

 ### Further things to consider

+  * DaBaDEx processes can be chained, i.e. you can follow a process in mode '-g' with one of mode '-p'.
+That way you can use DaBaDEx to get data from one database and put it into another!
-DaBaDEx currently does not take care of intermediary files and log files after processing.
+  * DaBaDEx currently does not take care of intermediary files and log files after processing.
 Please consider adding a routine to clear or rotate those files regularly.

-  * Please ensure that intermediary files